GraphAlchemist/GraphJSON.io/README.md

 then,

 ##### If you have yeoman:
 1. Fork this repo.
-then,
+Then,
 `git clone <your fork of this repo>`
 `cd <your local forked repo>`